-An upwardly mobile businessman buys a run-down apartment block, intending to demolish it and redevelop the site.
+Elgar Winthrop Julius Enders (Beau Bridges) – a 29-year-old gentleman of leisure living on his wealthy family’s estate just outside New York City – buys a run-down apartment block in an ethnic part of New York, intending to demolish it and redevelop the site.
 But news of the tenants’ predicaments causes him to have a change of heart.

-Former editor Hal Ashby – an Oscar winner for In the Heat of the Night (1967) – made a terrific debut as director with this comedy drama, featuring a superb Beau Bridges as the wealthy scion who learns about humanity and the African-American experience in honky New York from his tenants.
+Former editor Hal Ashby – an Oscar winner for In the Heat of the Night (1967) – made a terrific directorial debut with this comedy-drama, in which Bridges as Elgar Enders learns about humanity and the African-American experience in honky New York from his tenants.

-Fans of Ashby’s subsequent cult classic Harold and Maude (1971) should check this out, as there is a lot to enjoy.
+Fans of Hal Ashby’s subsequent cult classic Harold and Maude (1971) should check this out, as there is a lot to enjoy.
+It’s a strange amalgam of tenderness, satire, and innovative storytelling held together by Ashby’s mastery of editing and a series of powerful performances.
 He went on to direct such notable pictures as The Last Detail (1973), Shampoo (1975) and Being There (1979).

 Louis Gossett Jr